kasiagunia/derivative-tree/README.md

 # derivative-tree
-Using tree data structure to compute the derivative of math expression.
+Using binary tree data structure to compute the derivative of math expression.

+Joanna Puciłowska (https://github.com/jpuci) is the contributor of this program.